Wednesday, August 24, 2022

 “And it shall be, because you hear these judgments, and keep and do them, even YHVH your Elohim will keep with you the covenant and the mercy which He swore to your fathers” (italics added)), is the opening verse of Parashat Ekev.
 “Because” (here) is “ekev”, from the root a.k.v (ayin, kof, bet/vet) the primary meaning of which is “heel”.
 In other words, taking the right step (of hearing and obeying) will result in the desired consequences.
 Our forefather Ya’acov was so named because he was born holding his twin brother’s heel (Gen. 25:26).
 He literally came in the footsteps of his brother, and thus his name, which means to “follow”, perfectly matched the birth condition.
 His, however, was not the kind of following of the faithful disciple, who walks in the footsteps of his master.
 The image of ‘heel-holding’ or ‘heel grabbing’ refers to hindering or trapping someone, such as we see in the following examples: “Dan shall be a serpent... that bites the horse’s heels” (Gen. 49:17 italics added); “The trap shall take him by the heel” (Job 18:9 italics added); “They mark my steps [heels]” (Ps.
 56:6).
 In the following words of Psalm 41:9, we find an allusion to Messiah’s destiny: “My own familiar friend... which did eat of my bread has lifted his heel against me” (italics added).
 This type of follower steals quietly behind the one he follows with a crafty intent (as was the case with Messiah’s “familiar friend”).
 Indeed, from the same root of “heel” and “follow” (a.k.v.), stem words like “crafty, cunning, and deceptive”, as we see, for instance, in Yirmiyahu (Jeramiah) 9:4: “... surely every brother deals craftily [akov ya’akov]” (italics added).
 When Esav (Esau) was startled by his younger brother’s cunning, in B’resheet (Genesis) 27:34, 36, “he cried out with an exceedingly great and bitter cry: ‘… Is he not rightly named, Ya’acov?
 For he has supplanted (“akav”) me...?’” (italics added).
 The prophet Hoshe’a (Hosea), many centuries later, traces the waywardness of the nation of Yisrael (who in this prophecy is called “Ya’acov”) to their progenitor: “In the womb he took his brother by the heel” (Hos.
 12:3, italics added).
 In the wake of this ‘birth mark’ of crookedness, Ya’acov (the man and the nation) remained true to his (and their) nature, as is even evidenced here, where YHVH makes it perfectly clear: “It is not for your righteousness or for the uprightness [yosher – lit. ‘straightness’] of your heart that you are going to possess their land…” (9:5).

 “In the wake of” or “as a result of” - in short “because” - is “ekev”, such as is employed in our Parasha.
 Quite often YHVH declares: “And in your seed all the nations of the earth shall be blessed, because (ekev) you have obeyed my voice" (Gen. 22:18 italics added).
 David answered the prophet Na’tan (Nathan), who told him a parable following his sin with Bat-Sheva (Bathsheba) and said: “He must make restitution for the lamb, because [ekev] he did this thing and had no compassion” (2nd Sam.12:6 italics added).
 Thus, this little “ekev” - “because” - becomes the fulcrum on which the balance of justice depends, much like the heel in the physical body.
+The following, from Psalm 49 illustrates this most graphically: "...the iniquity at my heels surrounds me" (v.
+5).
+In Hebrew the iniquity at the heels can also be understood as that which will cause me to turn, and of course, it's the heel that is used for the turning.
 And just as this section of the Parasha started with, “And it shall be, because [EKEV] you hear these judgments, and keep and do them…” it also ends with: “So you shall perish; because [EKEV] you would not listen to the voice of YHVH your Elohim…” (Deut.
 8:20).

 Parashat Ekev features two major themes, which alternate throughout: the physical conditions of the Land and the connectedness of these conditions to the people’s obedience to YHVH.
 The second of these themes is in the form of reflections on Yisrael’s rebelliousness during their wilderness journey.
 The recounting of the latter is for the purpose of illustrating sin and rebellion and issuing warnings in face of the new circumstances that Yisrael is about to face.